beanshell/beanshell/MIGRATION.md

 value.intValue(); // 1
 ```

-These replacements apply to master.
+These replacements apply to main.
 The checked 2.0b4 and 2.0b6 releases return
 false for `int i = 1; i instanceof Number`.
 Both releases reject the assignment
 above.